omidfarhang/omid.dev/content/posts/2013-07-11-victim-of-ritual.en.md

 Answers to this question can be found in the official video for Tarja's first single “Victim Of Ritual” from her forthcoming album “Colours In The Dark”.
 Shot in Berlin by Florian Kaltenbach for Hunger Film, the video resembles a short film with its running time of 6 minutes.

-It is exclusively available for preorder on iTunes: <a dir="ltr" title="http://bit.ly/16isUeN" href="http://bit.ly/16isUeN" target="_blank" rel="nofollow">http://bit.ly/16isUeN</a>.
+It is exclusively available for preorder on iTunes: [http://bit.ly/16isUeN](http://bit.ly/16isUeN "http://bit.ly/16isUeN").

 “Victim Of Ritual” will be released as download, CD single and 7&#8243; vinyl on July 12th, 2013 via earMUSIC.
 Both physical releases will surely become rare collector's items, being made available in strictly limited quantities.
 The 4-songs digipak CD-single is limited to 3.000 copies worldwide, whereas the 2-track 7&#8243; vinyl is limited to only 1.500 units worldwide.